MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 - Currently, GPU partitioning on Azure Stack HCI doesn't support live migration of VMs.
 But VMs can be automatically restarted and placed where GPU resources are available if there's a failure.

-- We recommend that you use Windows Admin Center to provision GPU partitioning even though you also do it via PowerShell.
+- You can partition your GPU using Windows Admin Center or using PowerShell.
+We recommend that you use Windows Admin Center to configure and assign GPU partitions.
 Windows Admin Center automatically validates for a homogeneous configuration of the GPUs across all the servers in your cluster.
 It provides appropriate warnings and errors to take any corrective action needed.

 - If using PowerShell to provision GPU partitioning, you must perform the provisioning steps on each server in the cluster.
 You must manually ensure that the homogeneous configuration is maintained for GPUs across all the servers in your cluster.